AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 ### First, you want to protect your passwords.

 The password is your last defense against a cyberattack.
-It can be what stands between you and identity theft, the loss of thousands of dollars (*really you could lose it all. even more than what you have.*), ruined credit (debt out of nowhere), or embarrassing social media posts.
+It can be what stands between you and identity theft, the loss of thousands of dollars (*really you could lose it all. even more than what you have.*), ruined credit (*debt out of nowhere*), or embarrassing social media posts (*If you're unlucky, this could cost you your job*).

-So what exactly makes a strong password?
+#### So what exactly makes a strong password?

 There are three criteria you must consider when creating a password.
 So first of all, there is the obvious (although not so obvious that everyone practices it), you want to make your password as complicated as possible (*Length, and a combiniation of numbers, symbols, and mixed cases*), **while still being able to remember it**.